 University of Dayton head basketball coach Ryan “Archie” Miller is regarded as one of the game’s brightest young coaches.
 At just 34, Miller has led the Flyers to 37 wins in two seasons.

 Dayton finished the 2011-12 season 20-13 overall and earned a bid to the National Invitation Tournament for the third straight season.

-In just nine years in the coaching profession, Miller has been able to coach in the ACC, the Big Ten and the Pac 10 while working in the some of the nation’s most fertile recruiting grounds in the East, Midwest and West.
+In just nine years in the coaching profession, the Beaver Falls, Pa. native has been able to coach in the ACC, the Big Ten and the Pac 10 while working in some of the nation’s most fertile recruiting grounds in the East, Midwest and West.
 His wide range of responsibilities at all of his coaching stops have allowed him to learn from three of the most-respected coaches in the country while developing contacts from coast-to-coast.
 Every one of these experiences have prepared him to be a Division I head coach.